 After several studies on the effect of fiber from food, researchers have concluded that the benefits of fiber from supplements cannot equal that of food fiber.

 Plus, getting fiber from supplements might mean missing out on essential vitamins, minerals, and other nutrients present in fiber-rich food.

-However, people that may have certain dietary restrictions like gluten intolerance may need to turn to fiber supplements to get the daily recommended dose of it.
+However, people who may have certain dietary restrictions like gluten intolerance may need to turn to fiber supplements to get the daily recommended dose.

 Pros and cons of high fiber diet